NicholsSchool/2024-Gobo-Final/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Verified:
 Both profiles work as intended (both need tuning for all cases) Controller works as intended
-IMU works as intended with negligible loop delay
+IMU works as intended
 Hand works as intended
+Lights work as intended (need to switch out right side)

 Testing Order:
-Lights (isn't working at all)
 Arm
 Drivetrain
+Vision